 Purpose: The purpose of this study was to evaluate the safety of LC002 and its ability to produce an immune response in people with HIV who have never taken HIV medicines.
-This study also looked at LC002’s ability to reduce levels.1,7
+This study also looked at LC002’s ability to reduce levels.1,8

 For more details on the studies listed above, see the Health Professional version of this drug summary.

-Additional clinical trials evaluating LC002 have also been completed, including a NCT00918840) that looked at LC002’s ability to produce an immune response in the body and its impact on viral load levels during a structured interruption of ART.8(
+Additional clinical trials evaluating LC002 have also been completed, including a NCT00918840) that looked at LC002’s ability to produce an immune response in the body and its impact on viral load levels during a of ART.9(

 What side effects might LC002 cause?

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of LC002 listed above.ACTG 5176 (NCT00270205):

 In this study, the most common side effects reported by participants were general body complaints, such as aches, pain, discomfort, fatigue, or fever.
 Some participants had skin reactions, such as itchiness and rash, as well as abnormal blood tests.
 All LC002-related side effects that occurred during the trial were mild or moderate in severity.
-None of the participants stopped or changed their treatment because of a side effect.5GIEU006; NCT00711230:
+None of the participants stopped or changed their treatment because of a side effect.6GIEU006 (NCT00711230):

 All side effects reported by participants in this study were considered mild or moderate.
 None of the participants stopped treatment because of side effects.
-Only one side effect (limb pain under stress) was possibly related to LC002, but this side effect went away before the end of the study.9
+Only one side effect (limb pain under stress) was possibly related to LC002, but this side effect went away before the end of the study.10

 Because LC002 is still being studied, information on possible side effects of the vaccine is not complete.
 As testing of LC002 continues, additional information on possible side effects will be gathered.

 Where can I get more information about clinical trials studying LC002?